gopi-suvanam/scribbler-website/index.md

 ### Usecases
 Scribbler can be used for:
-- Scientific Computation
+- Scientific/Mathematical Computation
-- Data Science/Machine Learning
+- Interactive Data Science/Machine Learning
-- Dashboard Development
+- Dashboarding/Charting/Visualization
-- Experimenting With new Code/Libraries
+- Experimenting With New Code/Libraries